 How Legal Professionals Can Get Involved in Animal Law

-- Read these articles, “Making Animal Law Your Career,” by ALDF’s founder, Joyce Tischler, and “Animal Law and Your Practice,” by Pam Hart, director of ALDF’s Animal Law Program, for more ideas.
-(PDF)
+- Read Making Animal Law Your Career by ALDF founder Joyce Tischler and Animal Law and Your Practice by ALDF Animal Law Program Director Pam Hart for more ideas.

 Additionally, doing pro bono work at a law firm is how many attorneys are able to contribute to the field of animal law.
 Below are suggestions for persuading a firm to allow pro bono animal law related opportunities:

-- Include information on other law firms that are currently doing animal law pro bono work.Visit our Attorney Spotlight page to see what pro bono work other attorneys and firms have done recently.
+- Include information on other law firms that are currently doing animal law pro bono work.
+Check out the ALDF Attorney Member Spotlights to see what pro bono work other attorneys and firms have done recently.